 A bladder injury often occurs when the pelvis is injured, as in a high-speed motor vehicle crash or a fall.
 Penetrating wounds, usually resulting from gunshots, can rarely injure the bladder.
-In addition, a bladder injury may occur unintentionally during surgery involving the pelvis or lower abdomen (such as removal of the uterus [hysterectomy], cesarean delivery, or removal of the colon [colectomy]).
+In addition, a bladder injury may occur unintentionally during surgery involving the lower abdomen or pelvis (such as removal of the uterus [hysterectomy], cesarean delivery, or removal of the colon [colectomy]).

-The most common symptoms of a bladder injury are blood in the urine, difficulty in urinating, and pain in the pelvis and lower abdomen.
+The most common symptoms of a bladder injury are visible blood in the urine, difficulty in urinating, and pain in the pelvis and lower abdomen or during urination.
 If the lowermost portion of the bladder (where the muscle that helps to control urination is located) has been injured, the person may experience frequent urination or urinary incontinence.

 When a bladder injury is recognized during a surgical procedure, it should be treated at that time.